 These states are declining.

-My fear is they're moving to states like yours and states like Texas, and they're bringing their liberal ideology, which caused the problems in their home state that drove them out in the first place with them.
+My fear is they're moving to states like yours and states like Texas, and they're bringing their liberal ideology, which caused the problems in their home state that drove them out in the first place, with them.

-If you want to go to Texas, that's fine, but don't bring your liberal policies with you and destroy those states too.
+If you want to go to Texas, that's fine, but don't bring your liberal policies with you and destroy those states, too.

 Well, we're doing well in Florida.

-My attorney general is Republican.
+My Attorney General is Republican.

 Pam's great.

-My CFO's Republican, two-thirds of my house is Republican, almost two-thirds of my Senate is Republican, because in Florida, everybody understands the fact that when you have lower taxes, less regulation, you end up with more jobs.
+Because in Florida, everybody understands the fact that when you have lower taxes, less regulation, you end up with more jobs.

 And that's good for everybody.

-Sean, you know I grew up in a very poor family.
+Sean, you know, I grew up in a very poor family, and I understand the importance of a job.

 My dad could get it.

-My dad who only had a sixth grade education, he could get a good job in Florida today.
+My dad, who only had a sixth-grade education, he could get a good job in Florida today.

-Explain the type of job of all the hundred you said you have a couple of hundred thousand, two hundred and sixty-five thousand jobs available now today in Florida.
+You said you have a couple of hundred thousand, 265,000 jobs available now today in Florida.

-Well, it depends on what area you want to be in and and what uh what your skills are, but uh we're the number one state for aerospace manufacturing attractiveness.
+Well, it depends on what area you want to be in and what your skills are.

 So Northrop Grumman, Lockheed Martin, Boeing.

-That's three and thirty jobs.
+That's 330 jobs.

-The we have uh we have done really well with aviation aerospace.
+So we have done really well with aviation aerospace.

-We're keeping we're continuing to get more trade.
+We're continuing to get more trade.

 So we've got a lot of job openings in that area.

-Our health care community is doing extremely well.
+Our healthcare community is doing extremely well.

-Uh people moving down here because you know they they love our weather, but they like to keep the money in their own pockets, so our air our uh our medical community is growing.
+People are moving down here because they love our weather, but they'd like to keep their money in their own pockets.

-Nikki Haley's been up here, and they're all enticing New York, New Jersey, and California businesses to move to their states.
+And they're all enticing New York, New Jersey, and California businesses to move to their states.

-And by the way, they're successful at it, otherwise you wouldn't keep doing it.
+And by the way, they're successful at it.

 Let me ask about your comments.

-Maybe I'm reading too much into social media where where people maybe are a little bit more brave than they would be in real life in in terms of expressing their views.
+I worry that the intensity, especially on social media, maybe I'm reading too much into social media where people maybe are a little bit more brave than they would be in real life in terms of expressing their views.

 I kind of like the freedom of it.